gruberlopez/json2orca/README.md

 After running the script, the results folder will be structured as follows:

-results/molecule_XX/[input.in && output.out]
+results/XX/[input.in && output.out]

-Each subdirectory (molecule_1, molecule_2, ...) represents a molecule extracted from the JSON file, and contains:
+Each subdirectory represents a molecule extracted from the JSON file, and contains:
-- input.in: The input file for ORCA.
+- input.in: The ORCA input file.
 - output.out: The resulting output file after processing.

 ## Requirements

-- Bash
+- A Linux Bash
-- ORCA software

 ## How to Run

-1. Place the JSON file that you want to convert in the same directory as the json2orca.sh script.
+1. Place the JSON file you want to convert in the same directory as the json2orca.sh script.
 2. Execute the script as shown in the example above.
 3. The converted files will be available in the results folder.